GarmanGroup/RIDL/README.md

 The `LATERDATASET` section contains the information about the later (higher dose) dataset within the damage series.
 See the `INITIALDATASET` section above for details of the inputs to be specified.
 The main noticable difference for `LATERDATASET` is that multiple higher dose datasets can be processed successively within the same input file, by including comma-separated inputs within this section (see the input file example above).
 This is the recommended way to process a damage series comprising multiple higher dose datasets.

 The `PHASEDATASET` contains information of .mtz file from which the phases will be taken.
 These are required for generating Fourier difference maps at run time.
-The `mtzlabels3` parameter specifies the Fcalc and PHIcalc column labels within the input .mtz file.
-For columns labelled *FC* and *PHIC*, the `mtzlabels3` input is simply `C`.
+The `FcalcLabel` and `phaseLabel` parameters specify the `calculated structure factor` and `model phase` column labels within the input .mtz file respectively.

 In the above example, the first dataset .mtz is again chosen, and this is the recommended dataset to take.
 In this case, set `name3` to be the same as `name1`.